Phuire-Research/Stratimux/Axium.md

 ## The Anatomy of an Axium
 * Action - Is a dumb object that is supplied some data as payload or performs some transformation of state based on its semaphore which is inferred via its type.
 Is the messaging protocol of an axium.
 * Concept - A grouping of aspects via a shared concept
-* Quality - Contains all useful aspects that enable some actions unified functionality within the axium.
+* Quality - Contains all useful aspects that enable some actions muxified functionality within the axium.
 * Method - Is created from a quality at run time and is the strategy pattern's method that allows for the complete ActionStrategy work flow.
 If in Redux, this would be referred to as an effect, but instead here is the primary point of decision making that handles the ActionStrategy pattern.
 Otherwise we utilize the principle for what would ordinarily be considered functional side effects.
 * Reducer - Transforms the state after the method runs and is placed on the next life cycle of the application, if in blocking mode however, this relationship is reversed to facilitate synchronous blocking changes to the axium.
 * Mode - Is the specific point of recursion that defines the axium's functionality.
 This is where the semaphores make their selection of a qualities methods and reducers at run time.